o0-o/ansible_collection_site/roles/host/README.md

 o0_o.site.host
 =========

 Configure a generic host.
-Configuration here applies to any host including localhost.
+Configuration here can apply to any host including localhost and does not assume Python is available.

 Dependencies
 ------------